yuxuanzhuang/ENPMDA/README.rst

 Parallel analysis for ensemble simulations powered by MDAnalysis.
-`ENPMDA uses `pandas.DataFrame`` to store metadata and ``dask.DataFrame`` to distribute computation jobs so that the parallel analysis can be performed not only for one trajectory but also across simulations and analyses.
+ENPMDA stores metadata in ``pandas.DataFrame`` and distributes computation jobs in ``dask.DataFrame`` so that the parallel analysis can be performed not only for one single trajectory but also across simulations and analyses.

-It can be both performed as an initial inspection of the raw trajectories as well as a framework to extract features from the final production runs for further e.g. machine learning and markov state model building.
+It can be used as an initial inspection of the raw trajectories as well as a framework for extracting features from final production simulations for further e.g. machine learning and markov state modeling.
+It automatically fixes the PBC issue and align and center the protein inside the simulation box.
+It also works for multimeric proteins!

-The framework is designed to be flexible by simply wrapping MDAnalysis analysis functions without worrying the parallel machinery behind.
+The framework is intended to be adaptable by being able to simply wrapping MDAnalysis analysis functions without worrying about the parallel machinery behind.

 * Free software: GNU General Public License v3